Madness Under the Royal Palms: Overview

 The book is a historical and anthropological study of Palm Beach, Florida, the social cliques and special interests; and biographies of some of the notable residents who, according to Leamer, represent the Palm Beach experience.

 Palm Beach is an island to the East of West Palm Beach, connected to the mainland by a series of bridges over the Intracoastal Waterway.
 It is also a social island and shares little resemblance with the mainland.
 It is home to some of the wealthiest families in the world, including Donald Trump and a high density of billionaires.

 Description

-Bestselling author Laurence Leamer spent the winter season in Palm Beach for over a decade, witnessing from his front row seat the inner workings of this exclusive enclave.
-In Madness Under the Royal Palms, Leamer takes readers inside the parties and the clubs, behind the doors of the toniest addresses and into the scandals and the tragedies of some of the wealthiest families in the country.
-He captures the clash between old money and new, religion and status, and the love, lust, and fatal hatreds that determine the shape of that fiercely protected society.
+Author Laurence Leamer drew inspiration from his time spent in Palm Beach for over a decade.
+In Madness Under the Royal Palms, Leamer writes about the inner lives of high society.
+Its themes include the conflict between old money and new, religion and status, and the romantic and sexual intertwinings of the upper class network.

-Madness Under the Royal Palms has generated a firestorm of controversy including supposed threats against Leamer's life and confrontations on the streets of Palm Beach recorded by a news camera.
+Madness Under the Royal Palms has generated a many controversies including supposed threats against Leamer's life and confrontations on the streets of Palm Beach recorded by a news camera.

-Leamer has put the whole matter in context, most notably in a lengthy interview for WGBH Public Television in Boston.
+Leamer has spoke about the matter multiple times, most notably in a lengthy interview for WGBH Public Television in Boston.

 Palm Beach under a microscope

 In Madness Under the Royal Palms, Leamer, best known for his bestsellers including The Kennedy Women, looks at the way wealth makes its own rules and how it creates a culture of privilege untouched by the rules governing most Americans.
 He was given unprecedented access to the tightly controlled hierarchy in Palm Beach's coveted inner sanctums.
 He reveals the lives of the men and women who have come to this exclusive island off the coast of Florida with big ambitions and even larger checkbooks.
-He covers the hotly contested memberships in the "right" clubs to the rise of Trump's Mar-a-Lago which leveled long-standing barriers with its glitz and celebration of new glamour.
+He covers the contested memberships in the "right" clubs to the rise of Trump's Mar-a-Lago which leveled long-standing barriers with its glitz and celebration of new glamour.
 He writes about the architecture wars -— when the high social value of buying one of the "grand old" homes shifted to knocking those old houses down and the race to build mega-mansions in their place.
 He also captures the uneasy alliances that fuel marriages -– including the successive trophy wives – to the rancorous and even fatal divorces.

 Leamer's Madness Under the Royal Palms shows that money cannot buy happiness.
 As Leamer writes, "in Palm Beach, people chased after happiness, but like dogs chasing a mechanical rabbit in a greyhound race, no matter how fast they ran, happiness was just a few inches in front of their noses."